 - The intensity of the current

-If the current is powerful enough, the electromagnet can develop a magnetic field much more intense than a permanent magnet.
+The electromagnet can develop a magnetic field much more intense than a permanent magnet if the current is powerful enough.

 Type #2: Lifting electropermanent magnet

-In the other hand permanent magnets provide magnetic flux which flows from their North pole to their South pole.
-So in an electropermanent magnet the energy from the permanent magnets keeps the load clamped for infinite period.
+On the other hand, permanent magnets provide magnetic flux, which flows from their North pole to their South pole.
+So in an electro-permanent magnet, the energy from the permanent magnets keeps the load clamped for an infinite period.

-In a permanent magnet we apply electricity to cancel the magnetic field and release the load.
+We apply electricity to a permanent magnet to cancel the magnetic field and release the load.

-Factors that decrease lifting capacity of the magnet
+Factors that decrease the lifting capacity of the magnet

-Working environment of every company in the world is always changing and almost never “perfect”.
-There are many factors that can affect and decrease lifting values and that Airpes take into consideration too.
+The working environment of every company in the world is changing and rarely perfect.
+Many factors can affect and decrease lifting values.
 Some of these factors are:

-Extreme temperatures inside the working area or extreme difference of temperature of the material (materials lose magnetisation capacity when temperature rises)
+- Extreme temperatures inside the working area or extreme differences of the temperature in the material (materials lose magnetization capacity when the temperature rises)

-Percentage of carbon of the material to be lifted (more carbon in the metal means less magnetisation for that piece of metal)
+- Percentage of carbon of the material to be lifted (more carbon in the metal means less magnetization for that piece of metal)

-Before Airpes processes any order of lifting magnets, we try to obtain all the information on customer’s lifting operations, factors in all conditions and provide recommendations with highest safety factor.
-In the vast majority of the cases our customers need to lift a wide range of steel materials so we study all the cases to design the best lifting magnet for that case.
+Before processing any order of lifting magnets, we try to obtain all the information on the customer’s lifting operations, factors in all conditions, and provide recommendations with the highest safety factor.
+In the vast majority of the cases, our customers need to lift a wide range of steel materials, so we study all the cases to design the best lifting magnet for that case.